Thursday, January 21, 2016

 - I don't think that any well-designed gun should have ANY parts that are held in place by staking alone.

 - I personally don't consider the 21 to be a "classic" double, it came on the scene very late, is completely coil-spring driven and is made of much more modern materials than the other American doubles (these are good things).
-It's really a modern-ish double that is a mashup of Ithaca NID cocking mechanism, Ithaca Flues underbolt and, lastly, just like the Flues, there is no mechanism by which the head of the stock is drawn tightly against the frame.
+It's really a modern-ish double that is a mashup of Ithaca NID cocking mechanism, Ithaca Flues underbolt and, lastly, just like the Flues, there is no mechanism by which the head of the stock is drawn tightly (in an axial manner) against the frame.

 I'm familiar with the legend of the destruction tests of the 21 against the other doubles and all I can say about that is, it's absurd and lacking in any documentary evidence.
 In fact, depending upon who is telling the tale, the 21 was either tested against all of the other American doubles, or it was tested against the best of England, or it was tested against both, or it was simply tested by itself.
 The catalog photo of a 21 resting on a pile of fired proof shells proves nothing beyond the marketing department's firm grasp of their job.
 But, but, advertising was "honest" back then you say?
 A company wasn't allowed to make untrue claims, you say?
 Well, here is an ad from the model 21's time period.
 It's about as true as the supposed "torture test".

 If you like 21s, that's great, they're a serviceable gun, but to compare them to classic-era (or English) doubles, is an unfair, uninformed comparison.
+To tout it as some sort of indestructible super-gun, handed down from Mount Olympus by Zeus himself, is to substitute feeling for facts.

 Just as with my Smith posting, I did not mention aesthetics or handling.
 These areas are entirely subjective and I am certainly no one to tell another what they should (or should not) like.